ellenmartin11/simulating_mouse_learning_RL/README.md

 As this project will demonstrate, not all Reinforcement Learning model specifications lead to accurate q-value estimations.

+Basic data exploration is available in the mouse_analyses.ipynb Jupyter Notebook.

+Because of the design of the study which included periodic, unpredictable switching of the 'rewarding' arm, RL models also had to simulate the experience of mice being confused, and having to re-learn which arm is the 'rewarding' arm, after having spent several trials learning that the other arm is rewarding.
+This modeling is included in fitRLmodel_rmse_T.py.

 ## 3. How to Run This Project